NFL's 32 top surprises, and rating whether each will continue

 The surprise: Malcolm Butler giving up long touchdown receptions.

 The verdict: MIRAGE.
 Butler gave up a 75-yard touchdown reception to Kenny Stills in Week 1 against the Dolphins, and Texans wideout Will Fuller got him for a 39-yard touchdown catch in Week 2.
 Butler is a capable cornerback who has to get his hands on receivers at the line of scrimmage to keep them from making big plays.
 The Titans will start to shade a safety to his side more if he continues to get beat.
-Gradually, Adoree' Jackson is going to shift into being the matchup corner for Tennessee and draw the cat coverage assignment on opposing team's top wideouts.
+Gradually, Adoree' Jackson is going to shift into being the matchup corner for Tennessee and draw the cat coverage assignment on opposing teams' top wideouts.
 Between scheme and Jackson, big plays against Butler should be less frequent because opportunities for them will be reduced. -- Turron Davenport

 AFC WEST